 - Fluid balance charts and serial weights for monitoring response to treatment.

 - Further investigations if necessary according to suspected cause.

-- Optimise treatment of heart failure and renal failure.
+- Optimise treatment of heart failure and acute kidney injury.

 - For surgical patients, guidelines on appropriate postoperative fluid replacement are now available.

 - For patients with severe sepsis or septic shock, Surviving Sepsis Campaign guidelines include details of appropriate fluid therapy.

 - Bedside assessment of postoperative patients with oliguria:

 - In the absence of complications, oliguria occurring soon after operation is usually a normal physiological response to surgery.

 - However, at the bedside a falling urine output may be interpreted as indicating hypovolaemia and patients may be given too much sodium-containing fluid.